theprophetictimeline/Bible-Gematria-Interlinear-Explorer/README.md

 &nbsp;

-The following are the capabilities of this program:
+The following are the capabilities of this explorer:

 * View the original Hebrew and Greek of the Bible, alongside the 1769 or 1611 KJV
 * Click on Authorized Version footnotes, including Apocrypha verses